LucasAmaralPires/Freechains-Node/README.md

 nodejs Main.js freechains crypto shared teste
 ~~~

-The Main.js can also be used as an module in a javascript application.
+Main.js can also be used as an module in a javascript application.
 The next example demonstrates how to call the module Main.js from another program.

 ~~~javascript
 const Main = require("./Main");